pelmenstar1/RangeCalendar/README.md

 - 'selection state' - saves type of selection, its range (rangeStart and rangeEnd) and other data required to draw it on canvas.
 - 'selection manager' - responsible for creating selection state, accessing to it.
 - 'selection renderer' - responsible for rendering the selection state on `Canvas`.
-The implementation is not expected to have any public visible state, but it's acceptable to cache some information in order to make the rendering faster.
+The implementation is not expected to be stateful, but it's acceptable to cache some information in order to make the rendering faster.
 - 'selection transition controller' - responsible for mutating `SelectionState.Transition` internal data to make a transition.

 There's a description of methods of `SelectionManager` and what they are expected to do: